 The transition from summer driving to winter driving requires a little preparation.
 It is important to plan to prepare your courier-van for winter so that you are prepared for more dangerous road conditions.
-Your driving also changes with the onset of winter temperatures, so knowing what to check and how to react can help prevent accidents before they happen.
+Your driving also changes with the onset of winter temperatures, so knowing what to check and how you react can help prevent accidents before they happen.
 To get started, we've created an unofficial course to help keep you safe and confident on the road this winter.
 Before delving into that article check that you have van breakdown cover and if you are using your van for hire and reward you will also need hire and reward van insurance.
-This advice will also apply to those that use their car for courier purposed, but in there case they will need car courier insurance.
+This advice will also apply to those that use their car for courier purposed, but in their case they will need car courier insurance.

 Driving tips before you hit the road

 - 1Change your tires to winter tires before the first storm.
 Avoid the peak period of the season by making your appointment well in advance.